Killing of Mohammad Bhar: Aftermath

 Mohammad Bhar's killing provoked outrage on social media websites, and his family demanded an investigation into his killing.
 The Israeli military said in response to a BBC query that the troops left Bhar in the house alone because there were soldiers injured in a rocket attack somewhere else that needed their help.
 The military said that the soldiers left Bhar after giving him first aid.
-His mother Nabila, who was 70 years old at the time of the killing, told the BBC that:

-This scene I will never forget ...
-I constantly see the dog tearing at him and his hand, and the blood pouring from his hand ...
+His mother Nabila, who was 70 years old at the time of the killing, told the BBC that:"This scene I will never forget [...]
+I constantly see the dog tearing at him and his hand, and the blood pouring from his hand [...]
 It is always in front of my eyes, never leaving me for a moment.
-We couldn't save him, neither from them nor from the dog.

-A similar incident was reported a month prior to Mohammad's killing: Al Jazeera posted footage from a camera attached to a dog accompanying Israeli forces, that showed it dragging and biting an elderly Palestinian woman in her home.
+We couldn't save him, neither from them nor from the dog."A similar incident was reported a month prior to Mohammad's killing: Al Jazeera posted footage from a camera attached to a dog accompanying Israeli forces, that showed it dragging and biting an elderly Palestinian woman in her home.

-The BBC's report was criticized by activists who considered the original headline ("Gaza man with Down's syndrome dies lonely death") to be obscuring the Israeli military's responsibility in the incident; the headline was later changed to "Gaza man with Down's syndrome attacked by IDF dog and left to die, mother tells BBC."
+The BBC's report was criticized by activists who considered the original headline ("Gaza man with Down's syndrome dies lonely death") to be obscuring the Israeli military's responsibility in the incident; the headline was later changed to "Gaza man with Down's syndrome attacked by IDF dog and left to die, mother tells BBC".
 The New Arab reported that the attack was not mentioned until the article's 16th paragraph, nearly halfway through the article.

+According to Euro Med Human Rights Monitor, the Israeli military has used dogs to attack civilians at least 146 times in the Gaza war.

+A Dutch ship in the September 2025 Global Sumud Flotilla was named for Bhar.